Climate finance: UNFCCC obligations

+Policies to Mobilize Private Capital

+Tax credits (ITC, PTC) and production incentives are explicitly designed to "crowd in" private investment in renewable energy, storage, and low-carbon technologies.
+The Inflation Reduction Act (IRA) and the Bipartisan Infrastructure Law employ long-term predictable incentives, loan guarantees, and public co-investment to lower the risk and cost of capital for investments in climate finance projects.
+Empirical studies indicate that public policy and concessional finance can mobilize significant private capital flows into clean energy.

 Global estimates of financing needs

 Global climate finance was estimated to have reached around $1.3 trillion per year in 2021/2022.
 However, much more is needed to keep global temperature rises within 1.5°C and avoid the worst impacts of climate change.
 A 2024 report estimated that climate finance flows must increase by at least sixfold on 2021/2022 levels, reaching $8.5 trillion per year by 2030.

 Subcategories

 Mitigation finance is investment that aims to reduce global carbon emissions.
 Adaptation finance aims to respond to the consequences of climate change.
 These two subcategories of climate finance are normally considered separately.
 However, the two areas are known to have many trade-offs, co-benefits and overlapping policy considerations.
 The Paris Agreement is an important international agreement between governments, which has also helped to engage financial institutions in the climate agenda.
 The third aim of the Agreement (article 2.1 c) is to make finance flows consistent with the mitigation and adaptation goals of the agreement.
 The Agreement called for a balance of climate finance between adaptation and mitigation.